Hierarchical Search of Tree Tensor Networks for High-Dimensional Data

 \subsubsection{Index Clustering via Entropy}

 With the cost $\clustercost$ available for all index pairs, the algorithm constructs a total of $\clustercands$ different partitions over the input indices $\indsi$ (Line \ref{alg:cluster:create-start} of \cref{alg:index-cluster}).
 For each candidate, it iteratively groups index pairs with the minimal clustering costs from the remaining indices $\indsi_{rem}$ and adds them to the current cluster $\indsi_{s,k}$ (Lines \ref{alg:cluster:cluster-start}--\ref{alg:cluster:cluster-end}).
-We enforce a cluster size limit $|\indsi_{s,k}| \approx |\indsi| / \dimthreshold$ to maintain balanced dimensions and prevent the formation of excessively large indices that would bottleneck the subsequent structure search.
-Among the $\clustercands$ partition candidates, the algorithm selects the clustering strategy that produces the most compact network representation (Line \ref{alg:cluster:smallest}).
-Notably, this clustering is a virtual operation---indices are logically grouped without physical tensor contraction, avoiding unnecessary storage costs.
+We enforce a cluster size limit $|\indsi_{s,k}| \approx |\indsi| / \dimthreshold$ to maintain balanced dimensions and prevent the formation of excessively large indices that would bottleneck the subsequent structure search. \revtwo{Among the $\clustercands$ partition candidates, the algorithm selects the clustering strategy that produces the network structure with the smallest size (Line \ref{alg:cluster:smallest}).} Notably, this clustering is a virtual operation, where indices are logically grouped without physical tensor contraction, avoiding unnecessary storage costs.
 Details on how to use the resulting network of such virtual operations are provided in the next section.